Canada extending small business emergency loan repayment deadline

 When the initial extension was announced, the government said outstanding loans after the 2023 deadline would be converted to two-year term loans with a five per cent interest rate, starting on Jan.
 1, 2024, with the loans due in full by Dec.
 31, 2025.

+The Canadian Federation of Independent Business (CFIB) was quick to say it was "disappointed" with the announcement, calling it "not good enough."

+"It is helpful that the government has given business owners an additional year to repay the full balance of the loan, but the plan misses the most central issue - the loss of the forgivable portion," said CFIB president and CEO Dan Kelly in a statement.
+"We need a redo."

-The local chambers of commerce, tourism and industry groups that have been imploring the government to grant this loan repayment leniency made the case that while the government gave business in crisis a lifeline with these loans.
-Years later, many still are treading water in their post-pandemic recoveries.
+The NDP, local chambers of commerce, tourism and industry groups that were imploring the government to grant this loan repayment leniency made the case that while the government gave business in crisis a lifeline with these loans, years later, many still are treading water in their post-pandemic recoveries.

 This has left many unable to make much more than a dent in the debt they've taken on, in the face of supply chain and hiring woes, as well as high inflation.
 Without the extension, many local businesses—particularly in the tourism sector—were facing the prospect of closing their doors for good.

-NDP Leader Jagmeet Singh has also called on the federal government to extend the deadline.

-Prior to Thursday's announcement, Deputy Prime Minister and Finance Minister Chrystia Freeland's office said it was aware of small businesses' concerns but offered no indication the minister was considering extending the loan repayment deadline.
+The Tourism Industry Association of Canada (TIAC) expressed similar disappointment and concerns, saying that while it appreciates the government extending the overall runway for CEBA, the forgiveness period provisions insufficient and leaves many tourism businesses in precarious situations.

+"This falls short of adequately addressing the immense financial strain and uncertainty that our members are experiencing," said TIAC President and CEO Beth Potter.
+"A mere three-month loan forgiveness extension for businesses needing to refinance does not align with the severity of the crisis."

-As of May 31, approximately 21 per cent of businesses that received a CEBA loan had fully repaid.
+As of May 31, approximately 21 per cent of businesses that received a CEBA loan had fully repaid according to federal statistics.